GINGANINJA323/react-stats/README.md

 When making changes, make them in the `.tsx` files, and run `npm run ts` to update JS.
 This will trigger the dev server to reload.

+### Environment

+At the moment, the domain is defined by an the environment variable `IP_ADDR`.
+It defaults to `localhost`, but can be overridden for production.

 ### Production

 Same as above, but instead of steps 4 and 5, use `npm run build` to compile the JS into a bundle.